 Another strategy is to reverse practice or play the right hand line (treble clef) in the left hand and vice versa.
 This can be helpful too if done occasionally.
 It can be confusing to start with and you don’t have to play complete works in this fashion, but you can benefit from small sections.
 This can be a particularly useful method for learning to memorise a work.

 Thorough separate hand practice can be very beneficial.
 Students should be encouraged to learn each hand on its own when looking at new pieces, and if pupils focus on the left hand as much if not more than the right, this is also a successful strategy for swift learning.
-Try practising the left hand from memory and see how much you can remember.
+Practice the left hand from memory and see how much you can remember.
 Probably not much to start with, but as you hone your memorisation skills, you will find that memorising the left hand comes into its own.
 This method is particularly useful when studying counterpoint.
 However you chose to practice do not neglect your left hand, because until both hands work securely you will find mastering most piano pieces a gargantuan task.
-Good luck and enjoy.